RaissaFondjo/Group_6_Final_Project/README.md

 ## Overview:
 Estimating a price for short time stay lodging is a difficult task for the hosts when it comes to listing the property in Airbnb.
 In addition, customers select rental based on price, review, and picture of the property, but the property may not live up to its listing.
 Therefore, our team decided to develop a price prediction model using machine learning and one of natural language processing technique of, sentiment analysis.

 For this project we selected Airbnb datasets from Kaggle.
-The datasets contains information about the city of Boston, MA Airbnb properties listings and customer’s reviews of these properties.
+The datasets contain information about the city of Boston, MA Airbnb properties listings and customer’s reviews of these properties.

 ## Source of Data: